-The United States is working closely with the Mexican government and partners to combat the pandemic and reduce secondary economic impacts in both countries.
+The United States works closely with the Mexican government and international partners to combat the pandemic and reduce secondary economic effects in both countries.
 In March 2020, the United States, Mexico, and Canada agreed to restrict non-essential travel across borders to prevent the spread of COVID-19 while addressing the economic effects resulting from reduced mobility along the shared border.
 Additionally, the countries have held frequent coordination calls between high-level officials to discuss challenges and share information about the global pandemic while planning for safely re-opening the economies and commerce.
 The two countries have enabled the return home of thousands of their respective citizens; facilitated the maintenance of critical supplies of vital protective equipment and medical supplies; and ensured foreign citizens employed in essential economic sectors in the respective countries have been able to continue working under clear sanitary guidelines.

 Bilateral Economic Issues and the United States-Mexico-Canada Agreement

-In 2020, all three countries began implementation of the United States-Mexico-Canada Agreement (USMCA) to address the needs of the twenty-first century economy and the trilateral Environmental Cooperation Agreement (ECA) to develop an updated framework for environmental cooperation between the three countries.
+In 2020, all three countries began implementation of the United States-Mexico-Canada Agreement (USMCA) to address the needs of the 21st century economy and the trilateral Environmental Cooperation Agreement to develop an updated framework for environmental cooperation between the three countries.
 The USMCA entered into force on July 1, 2020.
-The USMCA will support mutually beneficial trade leading to freer markets, fairer trade, and robust economic growth in North America.
+The USMCA supports mutually beneficial trade leading to freer markets, fairer trade, and robust economic growth in North America.
 The agreement is expected to generate job opportunities; improve worker protections; prevent forced labor; increase agricultural trade; produce new investments in vital manufacturing industries; protect intellectual property rights; create a similar set of environmental standards across the three countries; and move digital trade protections into the 21st century.

-The United States and Mexico also have a long history of cooperation on environmental and natural resource issues, particularly in the border area, where there are challenges caused by rapid population growth, urbanization, and industrialization.
+The United States and Mexico also have a long history of cooperation on environmental and natural resource issues, particularly in the border area, where there are challenges caused by rapid population growth, urbanization, industrialization, and climate change.
 Cooperative activities between the United States and Mexico take place under a number of arrangements, such as the North American Development Bank; the North American Commission for Environmental Cooperation; the Border Health Commission; and a variety of other agreements that address health of border residents, wildlife, migratory birds, national parks, and similar issues.

 U.S. Security Cooperation with Mexico